 This has been a game changer, and I look forward to this part of the day now!
 As a result, I started on personal routines, which put my mind in the right state.

 2. Avoid checking your phone:

-The last thing I needed was the chaotic media dictating my mind right when I woke up.
+The last thing I needed was the chaotic media dictating my mind right when I woke up before I get out of bed and tackle the day ahead.
 Try it.
-I promise it will make all the difference.
+I promise healthy morning ritual, will make all the difference.

 3. Morning Pages:

 Julia Cameron introduced morning pages in The Artist’s Way.

 I take out my journal and put my thoughts on the page when I wake up.

 This is a form of meditation where your subconscious-thoughts surface, and in a way, writing them down unlocks your creativity.